KageKirin/CodingTests/SuckerPunch/SuckerPunch/test/README.md

 # Test Plan
 The purpose of this readme is to explain some test scenarios and strategy for the SuckerPunchCoding.
+1. Functional Requirements
+a) System should be able to create Queue | R1
+b) System should be able to destroy Queue | R2
+c) System should be able to enque | R3
+d) System should be able to dequeue | R4
+e) System should be able to support until 2047 bytes in queues | R5
+f) System should support 15 queues with an average of 80 or so bytes in each queue | R6

 The following test cases will be covered
 1. Queue/Dequeue